 “Management changes, like marital changes, are painful, time-consuming, and chancy.” – Warren Buffett

 Be careful who you trust!

 Closing Thoughts on Warren Buffett’s Investment Advice

-By embracing some of Warren Buffett’s investment advice – focusing on the longer term, sticking to blue-chip dividend stocks, remaining within our circle of competence – we can better manage our portfolios to reduce the number of costly errors we make and continuously move closer to achieving our goals.
+By embracing some of Warren Buffett’s investment advice – focusing on the longer term, sticking to blue-chip dividend stocks, remaining within our circle of competence – we can better manage our portfolios to reduce the number of errors we make and move closer to achieving our goals.